 Do Harvard reference lists have formatting rules?

-This is the second and final lesson about Writing Harvard Reference Lists.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about Writing Harvard Reference Lists.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the five questions that students should ask themselves before they begin referencing